 Symptoms and Signs of Cervical Dystonia

 Cervical dystonia symptoms may begin at any age but usually begin between ages 20 and 60, with a peak between ages 30 and 50.

 Symptoms usually begin gradually; rarely, they begin acutely and progress rapidly.
 Sometimes symptoms begin with a tremor that rotates the neck (in a no-no gesture).

 Unilateral sternocleidomastoid muscle contraction causes the head to rotate to the opposite side.
 Rotation may involve any plane but almost always has a horizontal component.
 Besides rotational tilting (torticollis), the head can tilt laterally (laterocollis), forward (anterocollis), or backward (retrocollis, common when dopamine-blocking drugs are the cause).
 Similarly, in the caput form, the head may tilt laterally (laterocaput), forward (anterocaput), or backward (retrocaput).

-The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, as in the following:
+The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, including the following:

 Tardive dyskinesia can cause torticollis but can usually be distinguished by a history of chronic antipsychotic use and involuntary movements in muscles outside of the neck.

-Basal ganglia disorders and occasionally CNS infections can cause movement disorders but usually also involve other muscles; CNS infections are usually acute and cause other symptoms.
+Basal ganglia disorders and occasionally central nervous system (CNS) infections can cause movement disorders but usually also involve other muscles; CNS infections are usually acute and cause other symptoms.

 Neck infections or tumors are usually differentiated by features of the primary process.